bo1led-owl/fib/README.md

-# Max Fibonacci number in under second
+# Max Fibonacci number in under a second

 Fun project inspired by [Sheafification of G](https://youtube.com/@sheafificationofg).